... the real-time intrusion detection & prevention system and superordinate firewall manager

 • WatchLG (login tracker module)

-• WatchWB (protecting WEB services (http server) [under contruction; coming in Q3 along with Watcher release 1.3)]
+• WatchWB (protecting WEB services (HTTP server) [along with Watcher release 1.3]

 Overall Arch 1.3